 How to Animate Film Cartoons by Preston Blair (1980)

 Mr. Blair authored a number of art and animation instruction books published by Walter T. Foster.
 The first, Advanced Animation, was published in 1947 and revised several times into the 1990s.
-His Cartoon Animation and Animation 1 remain in print today.
-Walter T. Foster—a well-known artist and teacher—began producing art instruction books from his home in Laguna Beach, California, in the 1930s.
+The 1980 edition was expanded to 40 pages to include new illustrations, text, and color pages.
+His books Cartoon Animation and Animation 1 remain in print today.
+Walter T. Foster—a well-known artist and teacher—began publishing art instruction books from his home in Laguna Beach, California, in the 1930s.